open-education-api/open-education-api.github.io/technical/consumers-and-profiles/eduxchange.md

   * `enrollStartTime`: the time of the start of the enrollment for the offering, for example "13:00".
 The default is 00:00.
   * `enrollEndTime`: the time of the end of the enrollment for the offering, for example "20:00".
 The default is 23:59.
+  * `dateComment`: a string with additional date information, for example `"The course takes place on monday morning"`

 ### Example